Ensuring equal opportunity to a quality education for all students requires the commitment of all of Mizzou.

 Generally, students are expected to follow established classroom attendance and deadline policies.
 However, some disabilities are episodic in nature.
 As a result, students with disabilities may miss classes or deadlines.
 While we encourage instructors to be flexible with attendance and deadline policies, faculty are not required to alter any essential functions of their courses.

 - We encourage instructors to provide testing accommodations for students who qualify.
 Alternatively, instructors may furnish exams and administration details to the Disability Center, and we will proctor the accommodated exams.

-- Tutorial: Instructor portal – this will show you how to navigate the instructor portal
+- Tutorial: Instructor portal (Powerpoint) – this will show you how to navigate the instructor portal